uvicore/framework/docs/cache.md

 This means all keys will automatically delete themselves.
 You can override each insert operation using the optional `seconds=` parameter.
 Using `seconds=0` means the key will NEVER expire.
 If you want every key to persist forever, update your config seconds to 0.

+## Stores

+There are currently 2 stores.  `Redis` and `Array`

+The `array` store simply stores cached data in memory.
+Array store does have full TTL expiry!
+It should act just like redis cache except that it is in your running apps memory.
+When the app does, cache does.
+Only stores TTL=0 (infinite) data as long as the app lives.
+Expired entries are only deleted (memory cleared) when that key is accessed somehow.
+There is no expired garbage collector unless the key is accessed.

+## Usage

 You can obtain a singleton cache instance in multiple ways